AndyCYao/personal_webpage/content/courses/cmpt307.md

 #### Proof - All Execution of GS yields man-optimal match

-	:::code
-	Claiming there is a man optimal match S that
+`Claiming there is a man optimal match S that
-	Y - A
+	(Y - A)
-	Z - B
+	(Z - B)`

-	Proof by contradiction -
+#### Proof by contradiction -

-1. suppose G.S created a non-man optimal match. as in, there is a man 'Y' pairs with valid partner woman 'B' . but its not his best partner.
+1. suppose G.S created a non-man optimal match.
+There is a man 'Y' paired with valid partner woman 'B' . but B is not his best partner. this means there is a stable match S* where men Y, Z and women A, B

-	:::code
-	this means there is a stable match S* where men Y, Z and women A, B

 	Y - B

 	Z - A

 	and

 	man Y's   preference - A > B

 	man Z's   preference - not known

 	woman A's preference - not known

 	woman B's preference - not known

 2. Y is the first person to be rejected, since he prefers A over B , Y was rejected by A. This means lady A prefers her current partner than Y (if she didn't have a partner, she would of accept Y)

-	:::code
 	woman A's preference - Z > Y